r-ook/pymsweeper/README.md

 20. Added UI hints (change background colour) when # of flags don't match.
 21. Shuffled things around to allow for unflagged guesses.
 If the cell is not flagged and user took a guess, they'll just take the hit.
 22. Added differentiation of colours between guesses and cleared cells on endgame.
+23. Modified "`Use Seed...`" option to also display current and previous seed for retries.
+24. If highscore is disabled due to seeding, the main field will be surrounded with a blue hue.

 ## Wishlist (ranked by preference)
 1. Perform more testing on ranking to see if weight assigned is fair.